mrmccormack/tabris-gitbook/README.md

-# Tabris.js: A Gentle Introduction PDF with EMBED April 4, 2017 - change 1 and change 2 and change 3
+# Tabris.js: A Gentle Introduction PDF with EMBED April 4, 2017 - change 1 and change 2 and change 3 and change 4

 Show the global gitbook variable here... what  would  you use if for.???